 - Emergency access routes for Swall Meadows and the Petersen Tract in June Lake have been proposed and partially analyzed, as identified in the Multi-Jurisdictional Hazard Mitigation Plan.
-Planning for the Swall Meadows Emergency Access Route is in progress. - Manage and compile Mono County Pavement Management System road inspections and road data. - Life cycle analysis using equivalent annual cost method is being used to identify road maintenance treatments based on ratings. - Compilation of data and information for the Mono County Local Road Safety Plan (LRSP) in support of state goal of reducing rural fatal and severe injury collisions. - Development and compilation of 5-Year CIP documents.
-Approval of Mono County 5-Year CIP at Mono County Board of Supervisors on February 6, 2024. - SB1 / RMRA required reporting for fiscal year 22/23 Resolution, Project List, and Expenditure Report.
+Planning for the Swall Meadows Emergency Access Route is in progress - Manage and compile Mono County Pavement Management System road inspections and road data - Life cycle analysis using equivalent annual cost method is being used to identify road maintenance treatments based on Streetsaver ratings - Compilation of data and information for the Mono County Local Road Safety Plan (LRSP) in support of state goal of reducing rural fatal and severe injury collisions - Development and compilation of 5-Year CIP documents

-• Planning of emergency access routes at needed locations in Mono County communities and coordination with relevant stakeholders.
-(County staff).

-- Continuing work on the Streetsaver software and rating process.
-Perform life cycle cost assessment analysis for project identification and optimum treatment application (County staff). - Yearly assessment of reported collision data to inform effectiveness of implemented projects and provide data for future re-assessment of local road safety.
-Address and coordinate engineering, enforcement, education, and emergency services for implementation of Local Road Safety Plan goal to lower fatal and severe injury collisions on Mono County roads as needed (County staff). - Identification and development of traffic data collection and traffic studies for roads in Mono County communities (County staff). - Planning of land surveys for asset management products to be incorporated into WE 900.3 as needed (County staff). - Yearly assessment of 5-Year CIP, revision of documents, addition of projects to the 5-Year CIP as needed, and presentation of CIP to Board of Supervisors for approval (County staff). - Continue development and necessary revisions of Mono County Road Standards (County staff). - Required engineering coordination and management of relevant trails and recreation projects related to transportation, and development and review of reports and documents, as needed (County staff). - Feasibility studies for bringing substandard roadways into County system (County staff).
+- Planning of emergency access routes at needed locations in Mono County communities as needed. - Continuing work on the Pavement Management System and Streetsaver rating process as needed.
+Perform life cycle cost assessment analysis for project identification and optimum treatment application. - Yearly assessment of reported collision data to inform effectiveness of implemented projects and provide data for future re-assessment of local road safety.
+Address and coordinate engineering, enforcement, education, and emergency services for implementation of Local Road Safety Plan goal to lower fatal and severe injury collisions on Mono County roads as needed. - Perform research and planning on the life cycle cost for pavement preservation and development of life cycle software for implementation as needed. - Identification and development of traffic studies for roads in Mono County communities - Planning of land surveys for asset management products to be incorporated into WE 900.3 as needed. - Yearly assessment of 5-Year CIP, revise document, and add projects to the 5-Year CIP as needed. - Continue development and necessary revisions of Mono County Road Standards. - Required engineering coordination and management of relevant trails and recreation projects, reports, and documents as needed. - Feasibility studies for bringing substandard roadways into County system

-- Draft planning and preliminary design of emergency access routes. - Additional data added to GIS map, expansion of Autocad road database, including inventory and location of existing roadside infrastructure. - Updated and current Pavement Management System using Streetsaver software. - Completion of speed and traffic data surveys on relevant County maintained roads. - Identification of most cost-effective road maintenance treatments for incorporation into the 5- Year CIP and updated CIP documents and cost estimating. - Determination of current traffic collision frequencies, collision rates, and collision severity on relevant county roads. - Updated and/or amended Mono County Road Standards. - RMRA / SB1 Approved Project List and Resolution by Mono County Board of Supervisors. - CalSmart upload and approval of SB1/RMRA Project List and Resolution for CTC approval. - RMRA / SB1 yearly Expenditure Report completed and approved in CalSmart - Feasibility study for bringing substandard roadways into County system.
+• Draft planning and preliminary design of emergency access routes.

+- Additional data added to GIS map, expansion of Autocad road database, including inventory and location of existing roadside infrastructure. - Updated and current Pavement Management System. - Completion of speed and traffic data surveys on relevant County maintained roads. - Identification of most cost-effective road maintenance treatments for incorporation into the 5- Year CIP and updated CIP documents and cost estimating. - Determination of current traffic collision frequencies, collision rates, and collision severity on relevant county roads. - Updated and/or amended Mono County Road Standards. - RMRA / SB1 Approved Project List and Resolution by Mono County Board of Supervisors. - CalSmart upload and approval of SB1 Project List and Resolution for CTC approval. - RMRA / SB1 yearly Expenditure Report completed and approved in CalSmart for CTC approval. - Feasibility study for bringing substandard roadways into County system.

-Estimated Benchmarks: Ongoing on an annual basis and for specific projects
+Estimated Benchmarks: Ongoing on an annual basis.

-- Yearly road Streetsaverroad rating documents complete by June 2025. - RMRA / SB1 Expenditure Report completed and approved in CalSmart for CTC by December 1, 2024. - RMRA / SB1 Project List and Resolution approved in CalSmart for CTC by July 1, 2025. - 5-Year CIP updates and revisions in December 2024.

-- Feasibility studies for bringing substandard roadways into the County system by June 2025. - Emergency access route scoping documents by June 2025.
+- Yearly road PASER rating documents complete by January 2025. - RMRA / SB1 Expenditure Report completed and approved in CalSmart for CTC by December 1, 2024. - RMRA / SB1 Project List and Resolution approved in CalSmart for CTC by July 1, 2025. - Feasibility studies for bringing substandard roadways into the County system by June 2025. - Emergency access route documents by June 2025.